agonajredini/PassingNetwork/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-- `mplsoccer`: A library for soccer-specific data visualization.
+- `mplsoccer`: A library for football-specific data visualization.
 - `matplotlib`: A popular plotting library used for creating visualizations.
 - `pandas` and `numpy`: Libraries for data manipulation and analysis.